 David J. Gibson

-David Gibson joined Hampshire College in 2015 as its first chief creative officer, bringing 30 years of experience advancing the interests of mission-driven organizations, with a focus on higher education.
-He leads a talented team of writers, designers and media specialists who ensure that Hampshire's story—its values, people and experimenting pedagogy—are part of the national conversation in education.
+Gibson brings over 30 years of experience advancing the interests of mission-driven organizations, with a focus on higher education.
+Prior to Middlebury, he served as the first chief creative officer at Hampshire College for four years where he led a talented team of writers, designers and media specialists who ensure that Hampshire's story—its values, people and experimenting pedagogy—are part of the national conversation in education.

 He is a former vice president for strategic communications and creative services at Grenzebach Glier and Associates, where he consulted for nonprofit institutions in education and other sectors, including the London School of Economics, the Philadelphia Museum of Art and Catholic Charities of the Archdiocese of New York.
 At MIT he was executive director of communications, stewardship and events for resource development and led strategy and creative to support a multibillion-dollar campaign.
 He had a similar role at Dartmouth College, where his portfolio included speech writing, film production and stage-managing dozens of high-profile events.
 He has held senior editorial roles at higher-education magazines, including Cornell Magazine, where he and his team were twice named by Newsweek as winners of the Sibley Magazine of the Year award.
 As a former managing editor of Yankee Magazine, he helped earn its first-ever National Magazine Award nomination for reporting.

 Liz Gross is a data-driven researcher and scholar who specializes in creating entrepreneurial social media strategies in higher education.
 Her professional super power is to embolden colleges and universities and help them launch modern market research strategies using social listening.
 Teaching is her passion and she brings that to colleges and universities as the founder and CEO of Campus Sonar, a specialized social listening agency that matches high-value social media intelligence and engagement opportunities to organizational strategic initiatives.